sdelrio/percona-docker/pxc-57/README.md

 The Docker image accepts the following parameters:
 * One of `MYSQL_ROOT_PASSWORD`, `MYSQL_ALLOW_EMPTY_PASSWORD` or `MYSQL_RANDOM_ROOT_PASSWORD` must be defined
 * The image will create the user `xtrabackup@localhost` for the XtraBackup SST method.
 If you want to use a password for the `xtrabackup` user, set `XTRABACKUP_PASSWORD`.
-* If you want to use the discovery service (right now only `etcd` is supported), set the address to `DISCOVERY_SERVICE`.
+* If you want to use swarm service, set the service name to `SWARM_SERVICE`.
 The image will automatically find a running cluser by `CLUSTER_NAME` and join to the existing cluster (or start a new one).
 * If you want to start without the discovery service, use the `CLUSTER_JOIN` variable.
 Empty variables will start a new cluster, To join an existing cluster, set `CLUSTER_JOIN` to the list of IP addresses running cluster nodes.